TVMI: LINKING PROGRAM COMPONENTS TO POST-MILITARY WELL-BEING

 For example, the TVMI Study will provide a veteran seeking help with social relationships criteria on which to choose one program over another.
 A funder will be able to support programs that are built with components that the evidence shows will work to achieve the goals that are important to the funder (e.g., improving veterans' health or vocation).
 Program developers will have information that will guide their energies in putting together effective services to offer to transitioning veterans.
 Society will benefit by having well-integrated veterans in our communities.

 In the fall of 2016, a cohort of 9,566 veterans was successfully recruited from a representative sample of nearly 50,000 transitioning veterans who were identified in the VA/DoD Identity Repository when they were within 0-90 days of separating from military service.
 The TVMI Study cohort is highly representative of the entire recently transitioned population of all veterans (with over 1,500 veterans from each of the active components (Army, Navy, Air Force, and Marine Corps), and more than 1,200 reserve component members who recently transitioned from activated status).
 Included in the study cohort that completed the baseline survey (Wave 1) are 1,743 female and 2,703 junior enlisted (i.e., paygrade E1-4) veterans.
 To date, two follow-on surveys have been successfully administered.
-Wave 2 of the study closed with 7,200 of the initial 9,566 study participants.
-Wave 2 had 1,316 female and 2,057 junior enlisted veterans, and Wave 3 had 1,305 female and 2,028 junior enlisted veterans.
+Wave 2 of the study closed June 24, 2017, and Wave 3 closed December 17, 2017, and Wave 4 closed June 2, 2018.
+Military and demographic characteristics are summarized in the table below: